tacotuesday/develop_zscore_and_baseline_results/README.md

 # Z-Score and ROC AUC
-Repository for liveProject: Develop Z-score and Baseline Results

 In this project, I created ROC, AUC, and Z-score functions by hand.
 I validated the functions by injecting synthetic anomalies into an existing dataset and compared the results.
 I thought this would be a relatively straightforward project due to my familiarity with the concepts, but it was pleasantly challenging.